Endourology/Minimally Invasive Surgery Fellowship Program

 head shot of doctor Benjamin K. Canales, a medical doctor.
 He is wearing his white lab coat with a pink collared shirt and a blue silver tie.
 He has dark hair.
 The background of the photo is medium blue.

-Benjamin K. Canales, MD is Associate Professor of Urology and Director of Research within the department.
+Benjamin K. Canales, MD is Professor of Urology and Director of Research within the department.
 His practice is based at the Malcom Randall Department of Veterans Affairs Medical Center.
 Dr. Canales is strongly committed to the UF endourology fellowship program, in particular, with regards to the provision of a structured training program of progressively increasing responsibilities in both endourological stone surgery and renal laparoscopy.
 He also maintains a basic science laboratory and conducts basic science research relating to the metabolic origins of urinary lithiasis.

 doctor dibianco is wearing his white doctors coat with a light blue shirt and gray tie.